yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 cd $WORK
 ```

-## Quality Control
+## <code style="color : lightskyblue">Quality Control</code>

-Here we used `fastqc` to evaluate the quality of the raw paired-end short reads.
+Here we used <code style="color : lightskyblue">fastqc</code> to evaluate the quality of the raw paired-end short reads.
 This step is crucial to identify potential issues with our sequences.
-Such issues might be low base calling, contamination by adapter sequences and over-represented k-mers, GC content biases, etc. By using `fastqc`, we will know what we need to trim, and remove from our reads.
+Such issues might be low base calling, contamination by adapter sequences and over-represented k-mers, GC content biases, etc. By using <code style="color : lightskyblue">fastqc</code>, we will know what we need to trim, and remove from our reads.

 ```bash
 # Quality Control of R1 and R2 Raw Reads